dmhacker/drsh/README.md

 go get -v -u github.com/dmhacker/drsh/cmd/drsh
 ```

 At this point, you can use the command `drsh`!
-Try generating a
-default configuration file by using:
+Try generating a default configuration file using the command:

 ```
-drsh serve
+drsh config
 ```

 ### Configuration